opensearch-project/documentation-website/_search-plugins/star-tree-index.md

 ## When to use a star-tree index

-STIX can be used to perform faster aggregations.
+A star-tree index can be used to perform faster aggregations.
 Consider the following criteria and features when deciding to use a star-tree index:

-- STIX natively supports multi-field aggregations.
+- Star-tree indexes natively support multi-field aggregations.
 - Star-tree indexes are created in real time as part of the indexing process, so the data in a star-tree will always be up to date.
 - A star-tree index consolidates data, increasing index paging efficiency and using less IO for search queries.

 ## Limitations

-STIX has the following limitations:
+Star-tree indexes have the following limitations:

 - A star-tree index should only be enabled on indexes whose data is not updated or deleted because updates and deletions are not accounted for in a star-tree index.
 - A star-tree index can be used for aggregation queries only if the queried fields are a subset of the star-tree's dimensions and the aggregated fields are a subset of the star-tree's metrics.
-- After STIX is enabled, it cannot be disabled.
+- After a star-tree index is enabled, it cannot be disabled.
 In order to disable a star-tree index, the data in the index must be reindexed without the star-tree mapping.
 Furthermore, changing a star-tree configuration will also require a reindex operation.
 - [Multi-values/array values]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/index/#arrays) are not supported.
 - Only [limited queries and aggregations](#supported-queries-and-aggregations) are supported.
 Support for more features will be added in future versions.
 - The cardinality of the dimensions should not be very high (as with `_id` fields).
 Higher cardinality leads to increased storage usage and query latency.